turankaanelgin/ai-safety-challenge/docs/BaselineResults.md

 - Clip ratio ($\epsilon$)                          : 0.2
 - KL divergence target ($d_{targ}$)                : 0.015
 - Initial value of standard deviation ($\sigma_0$) : 0.6

+# Results
+## Training Curves
+The following are the examples of training curves.
+The first row shows individual damage components (red-to-blue, blue-to-red, red-to-red), while the second row shows the scalarized reward.

+## Evaluation
+We evaluate a trained policy on multiple environments each of which is initialized with a different random seed.
+The random seed determines the initial position of the tanks (for both allies and enemies) and also the randomness in the behaviour of the enemy team.
+We evaluate the trained models on 30 different randomly initialized environments and compute the average and standard deviation of the metrics across 10 games in each environment.
+In this way we end up having 300 samples for each evaluation run.
+We also report the median values to see the effect of outliers.

+# Implementation Details
+We use a four layer CNN for the representation component which is the NatureCNN architecture in \cite{Mnih2015HumanlevelCT}.
+It is challenging to optimize representation and control components simultaneously, therefore we train the CNN alongside a policy and then freeze it for the rest of the experiments in order to improve speed and simplify the training process.
+Based on our experiments, the representation trained with a blue-to-red damage weight of 0.65 and friendly fire weight of 0, with the optimal learning rates and batch sizes used in Pareto frontier, gives the best performance.
+In addition to that, we train the representation across 5 parallel environments by averaging the gradients across them.
+With this asynchronous training we achieve a faster convergence based on the idea in \cite{Mnih2016AsynchronousMF}. \\
+We train each model with 3 different policy initializations and 2 different environment initializations for each of the policy initializations, therefore in total 6 different random seed combinations.
+Policy initialization consists of initial values of the neural network parameters and random seed for selecting actions from the learnt distribution.
+On the other hand, environment initialization consists of the initial positions of the tanks and random behaviour of the enemy.